 Cornell Cooperative Extension of Madison County is a part a regional program called Southern Tier Eat Smart New York, which is free to all individuals who qualify for benefits through the Supplemental Nutrition Assistance Program (SNAP).

-Southern Tier Eat Smart New York offers SNAP-eligible families ways to eat more fruits and vegetables, drink fewer sweetened beverages and practice healthy lifestyles.
+Southern Tier Snap-Ed New York offers SNAP-eligible families ways to eat more fruits and vegetables, drink fewer sweetened beverages and practice healthy lifestyles.
 Find recipes, tips and free food demos, workshops, grocery store tours and more HERE!

 Our team of nutrition educators works closely with collaborators to reach and engage SNAP participants with quality programming.
 We rely on such key collaborators as Department of Social Services, food pantries and soup kitchens, community health centers, schools, farmers’ markets and grocery stores to assist us.

 For more information visit Eat Smart New York.
-Our East Smart New York educators currently work out of the Chenango and Onondaga County Cornell Cooperative Extension Offices.
-For Chenango County Cooperative Extension you can call 607-334-5841, and for Onondaga County Cooperative Extension please call 315-424-9485.
-Both offices will be able to provide you with additional information on the SNAP-Ed program.
+Our East Smart New York educators currently work out of the Chenango County Cornell Cooperative Extension Offices.
+For Chenango County Cooperative Extension you can call 607-334-5841.
+This office will be able to provide you with additional information on the SNAP-Ed program.

 We hope this information is helpful to you and that you will reach out should you require additional assistance.

 Eat Smart New York is funded by USDA’s Supplemental Nutrition Assistance Program (SNAP).
 USDA is an equal opportunity provider and employer.